zwbetz-gh/vanilla-bootstrap-hugo-theme/README.md

 ### bootstrap-blockquote

-This will format your quotes nicely, with [Bootstrap blockquotes](https://getbootstrap.com/docs/4.1/content/typography/#blockquotes).
-To use it, pass the quote inside the shortcode.
+Uses [Bootstrap blockquotes](https://getbootstrap.com/docs/4.1/content/typography/#blockquotes) to format your blockquotes nicely.
+Pass the quote inside the shortcode.
 The `author` argument is optional.

-Example usage:
+[Here's an actual usage](https://raw.githubusercontent.com/zwbetz-gh/vanilla-bootstrap-hugo-theme/master/exampleSite/content/post/quotes-by-carl-jung.md), and here's an example usage:

 ```
-{{% bootstrap-blockquote author="Laura Ingalls" %}}
+{{% bootstrap-blockquote author="Carl Jung" %}}
-I am beginning to learn that it is the sweet, **simple** things of life which are the real ones after all.
+Knowing your own darkness is the best method for dealing with the darknesses of other people.
 {{% /bootstrap-blockquote %}}
 ```

 ### bootstrap-table

-This will format your tables nicely, with [Bootstrap table classes](https://getbootstrap.com/docs/4.1/content/tables/).
+Uses [Bootstrap tables](https://getbootstrap.com/docs/4.1/content/tables/) to format your tables nicely.
 Pass the markdown table inside the shortcode, then pass the classes as an argument.

-Example usage:
+[Here's an actual usage](https://raw.githubusercontent.com/zwbetz-gh/vanilla-bootstrap-hugo-theme/master/exampleSite/content/post/style-a-markdown-table-with-bootstrap-classes-in-hugo.md), and here's an example usage:

 ```
 {{< bootstrap-table "table table-dark table-striped table-bordered" >}}